cayxc/Mdmdt/readme.md

 If you are not satisfied with the font, you can modify the corresponding font as follows:

-1. Modify the font of the main text, find `body {font-family:"PingFang SC",..., !important;}` 、`body.os-windows {font-family: Helvetica,..., !important;}` and `textarea {...}`, and add the font you want to use at the beginning of `font family:`, such as `font-family: "name of the font you want to use", Helvetica, ..., !important;`
+1. Modify the font of the main text, find `body {font-family:"PingFang SC",..., !important;}` 、`body.os-windows {font-family: Helvetica,..., !important;}` and `textarea {...}`, and add the font you want to use at the beginning of `font-family:`, such as `font-family: "name of the font you want to use", Helvetica, ..., !important;`

 2. Modify the font of the code, find `code, tt {...}` and `pre {...}`, and add `font-family: "name of the font you want to use" !important;`  Then modify `.os-windows pre,.os-windows code {font-family: initial !important;}` , such as `font-family: "name of the font you want to use" !important;`